grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/01 How to.md

 3. After, k6 uses the environment variable (if set).
 4. Finally, k6 takes the value from the CLI flag (if set).

-This is to say that **command-line flags have the highest order of precedence**.
+That is, **command-line flags have the highest order of precedence**.

 ## Where to set options

 Sometimes, how you set options is a matter of personal preference.
-Other times, the context of your test dicates the most sensible place to put your options.
+Other times, the context of your test dictates the most sensible place to put your options.

 *Options in the script or config file let you version control and keep tests tidy*.